-A theoretical interpretation of market to book ratio less than 1 suggests undervalued stock whereas greater than 1 suggests overvaluation.
+A theoretical interpretation of a market-to-book ratio of less than 1 suggests undervalued stock, whereas greater than 1 suggests overvaluation.
 We can’t take it as a stiff benchmark.
 For a detailed interpretation, we suggest reading Market to Book Ratio Interpretation.

 Since the book values are historical purchase values reflected in the books of the firm, they may be way different from the real fair market values of their assets.